Biggest Film Industry In The World

 Q: What makes Bollywood films so popular?
 A: The unique blend of music, dance, drama, and melodrama, combined with relatable stories and cultural resonance, makes Bollywood films highly popular, especially in India and other regions with large South Asian populations.

 Q: How has streaming affected Bollywood?
 A: Streaming platforms have expanded Bollywood's global reach, providing new avenues for distribution and increasing accessibility to a wider audience.
-However, it has also intensified competition and forced the industry to adapt to changing consumption patterns.
+Still, it has also intensified competition and forced the industry to adapt to changing consumption patterns.

 Q: What are the key differences between Bollywood and Hollywood filmmaking?
 A: Bollywood films often feature elaborate song-and-dance sequences, a blend of genres, and a focus on melodrama, while Hollywood films tend to be more focused on genre specialization, high production values, and global appeal.